crumhorn/wsdl2graphql/README.md

 If you need to modify the template used to generate the output, see `resources/templates/schema.pebble`

+For modifying the Type Schema output, change the `resources/templates/typeSchema.pebble` file.

 ## Adding the missing methods

 As you will see in the output of the generated schema file, there are calls made to: